-The Company measures and recognizes stock-based compensation expense based on the grant date fair value of the awards, which consist of option grants.
-The fair value of each share option grant was determined using the expected term, expected volatility, risk-free interest rate, dividend rate, and the fair value of the common stock underlying the share-based award.
-Prior to the IPO, the fair value of common stock underlying share-based awards is based on an estimate at each grant date by the Company's board of directors.
+Prior to the IPO, the fair value of common stock underlying stock-based awards was based on an estimate at each grant date by the Company's board of directors.
 The Company determined the estimated per share fair value of its common stock at various dates considering contemporaneous and retrospective valuations in accordance with the guidance outlined in the American Institute of Certified Public Accountants Practice Aid, Valuation of Privately-Held Company Equity Securities Issued as Compensation.
 Each of these inputs is subjective and generally requires judgment and estimation by management.

 Subsequent to the IPO, the fair value of the common stock underlying shared based awards is the quoted market price of the Company's common stock on the date of the grant.